Aníbal Meléndez Rivera: Early years and studies

 Aníbal Meléndez Rivera was born on November 11, 1948, in Naguabo, Puerto Rico.
 His parents were Luis Meléndez and Angélica Rivera.
 He grew up in Daguao, a barrio of Naguabo.
 He graduated from the Rafael Rocca High School of Naguabo.

 In 1965, Meléndez enrolled at the University of Puerto Rico at Humacao.
 He received his bachelor's degree in 1969, and then completed a master's degree in business administration.

 Sports career

 Since his youth, Meléndez distinguished himself as an athlete, specifically in baseball and track and field.
 He played Class A and Double AA baseball, the latter with Cataño.
 In later years, he was involved with the Cariduros de Fajardo team in the Baloncesto Superior Nacional league, serving as sports commentator for 18 years, and also as owner of the team.

 Professional career

 Meléndez worked as a college professor at the Interamerican University of Puerto Rico Fajardo Campus, with the Business Administration faculty.
-He also occupied several administrative positions with the Government of Puerto Rico.
+He also occupied several administrative positions with the Puerto Rico Department of Family Affairs.